visze/attributedb/README.md

 1. [WIG-Format](http://genome.ucsc.edu/goldenpath/help/wiggle.html) - use `wig` as file type
 2. TSV-Format - use `tsv` as file type.
 TAB separated file with chromosome, position, and score.
 No header is allowed!
+3. GERP++ RS score - use `gerprs` to upload the RS score of [GERP++][http://mendel.stanford.edu/SidowLab/downloads/gerp/].
+You can find the score in the [elements file][http://mendel.stanford.edu/SidowLab/downloads/gerp/hg19.GERP_elements.tar.gz].
+The score is computed by the `gerpelem` program.

+### upload-max

+Similar to upload, but uploads only the maximum score of a position between the given files.
+Please be sure that scores of the files are sorted!
+Every file is used as a new score.
+Therefore it is not possible to privide multiple files per chromosome for a score (like in the upload command).

+Command line options are the same as in the upload command.

 ### download